cockroachdb/docs/v19.2/gssapi_authentication.md

     		}
     ~~~

-2. Load the keytab:
+2. Get a ticket for the db user:

     {% include copy-clipboard.html %}
     ~~~ shell
-    $ kinit postgres
+    $ kinit carl
     ~~~

 3. Verify if a valid ticket has been generated: